alexjarosch/icetools/README.md

 ### Using the existing FEniCS_container

-If you not like to build the container or face troubles doing so, you can download the latest icetools release, which contains a pre-built container based on the current `build_script`.
+If you don't like to build the container or face troubles doing so, you can download a pre-built container based on the current `build_script` from the icetools 1.2.0 release [here](https://github.com/alexjarosch/icetools/releases).
-This container can also be used with the current development version of icetools.
+This container, called `fenics_icetools.simg`, can also be used with the current development version of icetools.

 ## Running the examples